-The Family Empowerment Program (FEP) housed at Eastern Michigan University and coordinated by on-site social workers is a key point for social, health and economic access, education support and community navigation for families living in all Ypsilanti Housing Commission (YHC) communities.
-Through partnerships and programming, the FEP has developed a social services program whose purpose is substantially improve the educational, health, and economic outcomes for all 568 individuals currently living in YHC communities.
+The Family Empowerment Program (FEP) housed at Eastern Michigan University and coordinated by on-site social workers is a key point for social, health and economic access, education support and community navigation.
+FEP serves families living in all Ypsilanti Housing Commission (YHC) communities.
+Through partnerships and programming, the FEP has developed a social services program whose purpose is substantially improve the educational, health, and economic outcomes for 900+ individuals currently living in YHC communities.

 The FEP is designed to be flexible enough to address the needs a vulnerable individual may have: housing, food assistance, child care, transportation, access to health and dental care, all using the tools of self-empowerment, self-reliance, and agency with the support and coaching of the FEP staff.
-This person-centered approach to case management allows for staff to become familiar with each individual in the FEP, ensuring that programming and available services meet the needs of the individual as well as those of the southern side of Ypsilanti as a whole making it community minded.
+This person-centered approach to case management allows for staff to become familiar with each individual in the FEP, ensuring that programming and available services meet the needs of the individual as well as those of the southern side of Ypsilanti ensuring a community-minded approach.